 The first thing to determine if you might need an upgrade is to take a quick survey of your employees.
 Do you hear complaints?
 If so, it’s time to start looking at what the problem may be.

 You want to find out the speed of the internet that you are currently using through your ISP or internet service provider.
 You can do this by running a speed test, having your IT department do a quick study, or you can get a report from your ISP.
 While bandwidth is certainly important, there can be other issues such as latency (how long it takes data to reach its intended recipient) that can cause problems.
-Use the Fusion Connect speed test which also checks latency and jitter to evaluate everything at once.
+Use the Fusion Connect Speed Test Plus which also checks latency and jitter to evaluate everything at once.

 Several factors like geography and high-traffic affect latency.
 If latency might be the problem, you can request to have your data rerouted for faster speed.
 A lot of business owners believe the only fix is to add more bandwidth, but latency isn’t fixed by adding more juice so to speak.